-Next, you need to remember that when his health is below 20%, he will release a devastating AoE attack that’ll annihilate your health.
-If you get hit with this thing at 50% HP.
+Next, you must remember that when his health is below 20%, he will release a devastating AoE attack that’ll annihilate your health if you get hit with this thing at 50% HP.
 Staying too long near him and especially in front of him, triggers the fast AoE mouth blast.
 Attacking only a couple of times and then retreating to medium range to wait for openings is easier.

 During my last playthrough, I was killed by this annoying attack three times in a row.
 There’s nothing more discouraging than almost beating a boss but then dying because you didn’t move away quickly enough.

 Because of the good amount of challenge the Old Demon King provides, it’ll probably take you a good amount of tries to beat him.
-His move-sets are just so unpredictable that it’ll take a bit to learn them.
+His move-sets are so unpredictable that learning them will take a bit.